Abdiqaniomar/Abdiqaniomar/README.md

-# Hi 👋, I’m Abdiqani
+# Hi 👋, I’m Abdiqani Omar
 - 👀 I’m interested in coding
 - 📫 How to reach me abdiqanixaliye1@gmail.com